For your first visit one full day is likely enough to enjoy the city’s major sights.

 Old Jaffa ♥ (or Yafo, which is the proper Hebrew name transliteration) is a city with 4,000 years of history.
 Its core is pretty small, with a tiny network of narrow passages and stairways, plus a couple of elevated viewpoints to the city, a few cute decorative elements, and several minor points of interest as well as art galleries.
-You can take the an iconic look at Old Jaffa itself if you walk out along the pier in its port.
+You can take an iconic look at Old Jaffa itself if you walk out along the pier in its port.

 One of the biggest attractions in Tel Aviv is the markets.
 Nahalat Binyamin ♥♥ artisan market is nothing short of delightful, with many interesting stands, well worth perusing its half a dozen blocks of vendors.
 Nearby Shuk Ha’Carmel ♥ covers several blocks in length and width, and is busy to the point of being suffocating, although at times colorful, selling everything there is to sell.
 It has a less touristy feel than, say, Grand Bazaar in Istanbul, but also in places more of a feel of just a large market that could be anywhere.

-Jaffa market spans several streets in the lower portion of town near the Clock Tower and has an artisan section and also a large flee-market section.
-I did not find it as interesting as others.
-One other frequently recommended market, Levinsky, is not open on Friday, which meant that it did not fit into my schedule.
+Jaffa market spans several streets in the lower portion of town near the Clock Tower and has an artisan section and also a large flea-market section.
+One other frequently recommended market, Levinsky managed to never fit into my schedule.

-There are many beaches along Tayelet, but the best ones tend to be in the northern part of the promenade.
+There are many beaches along Tayelet; the best ones tend to be in the northern part of the promenade.
 On good beach days, they get quite busy and may even run out of lounging equipment.
 If you want to use a lounge chair or an umbrella, come no later than mid-morning.
 Conversely, Charles Clore Beach ♥ is to the south of Tel Aviv center and therefore stays a bit less crowded.
 All amenities are on site.
 The sea floor is sandy and a bit shallow.

 Places to Eat

-Fishermen ♥ is not located in Tel Aviv-Yafo, but rather in Herzlyia marina, abut 20 minutes by car from the center of Tel Aviv.
-They also offer a selection of salads and starters ahead of the main course, although on demand rather than automatically and of the variety that is smaller but also was more to my liking on average.
-I also had a pretty good grilled fish for the entrée.
-The service was a bit uneven, but the place no less popular because of that.
+Derbi Bar ♥ is not located in Tel Aviv-Yafo, but rather in Herzliya marina, about 20 minutes by car from the center of Tel Aviv.
+They also offer a selection of salads and starters ahead of the main course, although on demand rather than automatically.
+Pretty good grilled fish for the entrée.
+The service is a bit uneven, but the place is no less popular because of that.

-While visiting relatives, I spent short time in both Herzliya and Rishon Le’Zion, to the north and the south of Tel Aviv respectively.
+While visiting relatives, I spent a short time in both Herzliya and Rishon Le’Zion, to the north and the south of Tel Aviv respectively.
 The time there was not sufficient to form opinions or state recommendations, but there are pleasant walkable parts to both, the marina in Herzliya being the standout.